lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 -----
 To take a new screenshot press the button with a pice of paper with a :guilabel:`+` on it or press :kbd:`Control+N`.
 After doing this a preview will appear in the center of the window.
 If you want to save this screenshot press the save downward pointing arrow or press :kbd:`Control+S`.
 To copy your screenshot to a clipboard press the button with two pieces of paper or press :kbd:`Control+C`.
 To edit your screenshot in an image editor :menuselection:`Edit in` and select the program you want to use to edit.
 To quit ScreenGrab press :kbd:`Escape`.

 To change what mode to select what are of the screen to take a screenshot from change the :guilabel:`Type` drop down menu.
+To change how long to delay before taking the screenshot change the :guilabel:`Delay` field.

 Version
 -------